Identity schema best practices

 - id: user_v0

-Weeks later you might notice that you want some additional fields, or want to break compatibility with your current schema.
-Just
+After a few weeks, you decide that you want to add additional fields or that you need to break compatibility with your current

-add another version to the schema and change the
+schema.
+To do that, add another version of the schema to the configuration and change the

 - id: user_v0